Quantum thermalization and average entropy of a subsystem: Average entropy at an energy scale

 We here assume that the Eq. \ref{eq_de} is valid for nonintegrable systems even when $l_1\ll l_2$.
 Now starting from Eq. \ref{eq_de}, and using Eq. \ref{eq_d1byd2}, we get,

 We recall that $D_1D_2=D$, the dimension of the Hilbert space of the full system.
 Rearranging the terms, we get:

 This equation can be recast as:

 with $\gamma=\frac{\ln d_E}{\ln D}$ for nonintegrable (chaotic) systems.
 This is the expression of $d_1$ that appears in Eq. \ref{avne1_2}.
-For the integrable system, $d_1d_2<d_E$, as noted earlier.
-It is easy to check that, even for this case, one can write $d_1=D_1^\gamma$, but now $\gamma<\frac{\ln d_E}{\ln D}$.
 It is interesting to note here that, as $\gamma \to 1$, we recover the result of Page as appear in Eq. \ref{page_th}.

+Since an integrable system possesses a large number of conserved quantities (represented by independent operators commuting with the Hamiltonian), the system cannot dynamically access all states in the subspace $\mathcal{H}_E$.
+Instead, the additional constraints restrict the dynamics to only a part or division of this subspace.
+Assume that there are $g$ such partitions or divisions of the subspace $\mathcal{H}_E$ due to the additional constraints.
+Let $d_E^{(i)}$ be the dimension of the $i$th such division.
+Clearly, $\sum_{i=1}^g d_E^{(i)}=d_E$.
+For this division, Eq. \ref{eq_de} is rewritten as $d_1^{(i)}d_2^{(i)}\simeq d_E^{(i)}$, where $d_1^{(i)}$ ($d_2^{(i)}$) is the dimension of the effective Hilbert space of the first (second) subsystem when the full system is restricted to the $i$th division of the subspace $\mathcal{H}_E$.
+A scaling analysis for this division yields $d_1^{(i)}\simeq D_1^{\gamma^{(i)}}$, where $\gamma^{(i)}=\frac{\ln d_E^{(i)}}{\ln D}$ (see Eq. \ref{d1_eff}).